Miami White-Collar Attorney

 When You Should Hire an Attorney When Convicted of a White Collar Crime?

 Given the harsh nature of the penalties for white-collar crimes and that federal authorities often lead these investigations, you must hire an attorney in Miami as soon as you’re convicted.
 In some cases, defendants are only aware of the investigation just a few weeks or months before an arrest is made.
 It’s important to use any lead time you may have to build a case with an attorney.

 While your attorney can’t stop an investigation, they can work with you to defend your rights before, during, and after the trial.
 If nothing else, you must have a legal representative with you whenever you deal with a federal investigator or while you’re being questioned.

 Why You Need a Competent Attorney

 When you work with a skilled criminal defense attorney like those at the Kirlew Law Firm, they’ll maintain clear lines of communication with the prosecution throughout your investigation.
 This could lead to a favorable negotiation before any arrests are made, or the formal prosecution starts.

 More than just negotiations, a competent white-collar crime attorney can help draft legal defenses that can help your case.
 Our attorneys can cross-examine witnesses, manage information about the case, and challenge physical exhibits and financial records that may be used to seal your case.
 Ultimately, a talented attorney like Brian Kirlew can find small inconsistencies or faults in the prosecution to bolster your defense.

 Contact a Miami White Collar Criminal Attorney today!

 If you are being investigated for a White Collar crime at the state or federal level (or both), the sooner you get a qualified attorney on your side to protect your rights, the better.
 Brian Kirlew, Esq. is experienced and skilled at handling these complex and sensitive matters, and is here to represent you in court.
-Our criminal defense attorneys in Miami are proud to offer you a free consultation to ensure that we can best serve you.
+Our criminal defense attorneys in Miami are proud to offer you a free phone consultation to ensure that we can best serve you.
 Contact us immediately to get started.